Alex Verdugo Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.05 team ERA ranks 13th across all league pitching staffs.
+- The Yankees have a 4.08 team ERA that ranks 13th across all league pitching staffs.

-- Yankees pitchers combine to allow 150 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- The Yankees rank 19th in baseball in home runs surrendered (151 total, 1.2 per game).

-- The righty last appeared in relief on Saturday, when he threw five innings against the Miami Marlins, allowing one earned run while giving up three hits.
+- His most recent appearance came on Sunday against the Miami Marlins, when the right-hander threw six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.